Michael-OvO/Burn-Detection-Classification/README.md

 - [x] Finish Colab Notebook [2022.8.18]
 - [x] Set up the rest of the code space [2022.8.21]
 - [x] Add Chinese Markdown [2022.8.21]
-- [ ] Flask Environment for the trained model (or other kinds of web demo using the finally trained classifier) - coming soon
+- [x] Flask Environment for the trained model (or other kinds of web demo using the finally trained classifier) - [2022.8.24]
 - [ ] Finish Paper

 ## Resources: